 Q: What’s the cost of living in Perth compared to home?
 What is cheap or expensive in particular?

 A: Perth as a general rule is very EXPENSIVE.
 I believe it is currently ranked the 8th most expensive in the world for expats.
-Particularly expensive things are: Food (both grocery and restaurants), housing, cars, fuel, clothing, utilities and don’t underestimate the amount you'll be expected to pay in Australian taxes.
-Mobile phone plans, golf courses, technology items and sporting items are very reasonable in price her.
+Particularly expensive things are: Food (both grocery and restaurants), housing, cars, fuel, clothing and utilities, and don’t underestimate the amount you'll be expected to pay in Australian taxes.
+Mobile phone plans, golf courses, technology items and sporting items are very reasonable in price here.

 Q: How would you rate the public transport in Perth?
 What are the different options?
 Do you need to own a car?